 From a sprawling, joyous gathering in the shadow of a castle to al fresco shortbread at midnight in a little town square, there’s a tremendous range of different styles of merriment on offer.

-Hogmanay in Edinburgh
+1. Hogmanay in Edinburgh

-Between the labyrinthine medieval streets of the Old Town and the stately Georgian residences of the New Town, Edinburgh will take your breath away at any time of the year.
-But at the end of December, it really comes into its own.
+Between the labyrinthine medieval streets of the Old Town and the stately Georgian residences of the New Town, Scotland’s historic capital city will take your breath away at any time of the year.
+But, at the end of December, it really comes into its own.

 On January 1st, the Loony Dook sees masses of locals and visitors alike start the year with a dip in the ice-cold waters of the River Forth.
 But if you’d prefer to stay dry, just go along as a spectator.
 Don’t miss the fancy dress parade beforehand.